GSmithApps/lang-md/README.md

 - `npm run watch` or `npm run compile`
 - `F5` to start debugging

-Run the `Cat Coding: Start cat coding session` to create the webview.
+Run the `Rust MD: Open RustMd preview` to create the webview.

 ## Commands

 This extension provides the following commands:

-- `Cat Coding: Start cat coding session`: Creates and displays the Cat Coding webview.
+- `Rust MD: Open RustMd preview`: Creates and displays the Rust MD webview.

 ## Messages

-The Cat Coding webview can send the following messages to the extension:
+The Rust MD webview can send the following messages to the extension:

 - `alert`: Sent when the cat introduces a bug.
 The message includes the text '🐛  on line ' followed by the current line count.